danielagg/personal-blog-astro/src/content/blog/serverless-edge-pt2.md

 # Pros and cons, comparing to Serverless

-Pros:
+Having an understanding of what the Edge Runtime and Edge Functions are, we can evaluate some of the pros and cons of them.
+Starting with the pros:

 - No cold starts whatsoever.
-- Close proxmity: if we address the previously noted point about not placing our backend service far from our datastores, close proximity still can be achieved.
+- Close proxmity: if we address the previously noted point about not placing our backend service far from our datastores, close proximity can still be achieved.
-- Cost: with serverless, we are paying for the compute we've used, but with Edge Functions we pay per request.
-This makes it difficult to compare the cost, but Edge Functions tend to be cheaper, on average.
-In the following chapter, we will take deeper look on this point.
+- Cost: with serverless, we are paying for the compute we've used, but with Edge Functions we tend to pay per request.
+This makes it difficult to compare the cost, but anecdotally, for most usecases Edge Functions tend to be cheaper, on average.

-Cons:
+Now to consider some negatives:

-- V8 dependency: Javascript/Typescript apps can be executed only: Vercel mentions Node, Supabase mentions deno.
+- V8 dependency: Javascript/Typescript apps can be executed only: Vercel mentions Node, Supabase mentions deno, as their runtime environment.
-- Maturity: we are on the bleeding edge with Edge.
+- Maturity: the Edge Runetime and Functions are still considered to be bleeding edge technologies.

-## Cost comparison

-As noted in the previous section, with Edge Functions, we pay per request, while with serverless, we pay per compute used.
-This, by nature, will mean that one application might benefit from migrating to an Edge Function, while another might be better off on serverless.

-Reference Vercel's pricing for Edge Functions, overall we would pay:

--

 # Migrating our JSON-CSV converter to an Edge Function

+Similarly to the previous post, let's try to get a sense how to actually deploy an Edge Function.
+The process will feel extremely similar to how our serverless CSV converter was provisioned.

-Since our JSON to CSV converter serverless function from the first part of these posts was written in Go, we cannot port it one-to-one to the Edge Runtime, on Vercel.
+Since our JSON to CSV converter serverless function was written in Go, we cannot port it one-to-one to the Edge Runtime, on Vercel.
 We'll have to convert our code either to TypeScript, or Javascript.

-We can keep the same project structure, with an "api" folder, however, inside it, we'll create an index.ts file, with the following, example content from Vercel:
+We can keep the same project structure, with an "api" folder, however, inside it, we'll create an index.ts file with the following, example content from Vercel:

 ```ts
 export const config = {